Home - Appetizers - Marinated Mushrooms with Garlic and Fresh Herbs

 Instructions

-• Trim the bottom stems from the mushrooms and remove any damaged spots (these scraps can be saved to make soup or stock).
+• Trim the bottom stems from t1½ pounds white button mushrooms and remove any damaged spots (these scraps can be saved to make soup or stock).
 Halve or quarter any mushrooms that are larger than 1½-inches in diameter, keeping smaller ones whole.
 Put all the mushrooms in a large mixing bowl.

-• Add ¼ cup olive oil, the herbs, red pepper, salt and black pepper to the mushrooms.
+• Add ¼ cup olive oil, 1 tablespoon chopped fresh rosemary or thyme, 2 teaspoons grated or pressed garlic, ¼ teaspoon crushed red pepper1 teaspoon Diamond kosher salt and black pepper to the mushrooms.
 Toss them gently in the bowl until they're evenly coated with the seasonings.
 At this point, the mushrooms can sit at room temperature up to one hour before the next step.

 • Place a medium (10-inch) skillet or saute pan over medium heat until the pan is hot.
 Add the remaining ¼ cup olive oil to the pan.
 Dump the seasoned mushrooms into the pan.
 Cook 5-8 minutes, stirring them frequently.
 The goal is not to brown or saute the mushrooms, but to allow them to soften slightly in the oil.
 They should be tender but not mushy, with a slightly firm bite.

 • Remove the pan from the heat.
-Add the vinegar and lemon juice to the mushrooms and stir.
+Add 11 tablespoon red wine vinegar and 1 tablespoon fresh lemon juice to the mushrooms and stir.
 Transfer the mushrooms and all the pan juices to a serving bowl or platter.
 Enjoy the mushrooms warm or at room temperature.

 Karen’s Notes and Tips